 How does this negotiation style set Beryl McNeil apart from a traditionally trained divorce lawyer?

 Traditional divorce lawyers are trained to negotiate your case with a primary focus on legal rights and entitlements, with adversarial rules of court which inform their negotiation.
-The adversarial negotiation is an attack-defend style of negotiation.
+Adversarial negotiation is an attack-defend style of negotiation.
 Most people are familiar with this type of negotiation.
-Lawyer A will put together a proposal which is your best case scenario if all of your stars were aligned, knowing that they would never get their entire best case scenario if they went to court.
+Lawyer A will put together a proposal which is your best-case scenario if all of your stars were aligned, knowing that they would never get their entire best-case scenario if they went to court.
 Lawyer B responds in kind.
-The Lawyers go back and forth with letter writing, lengthy court disclosure, questioning and possibly court applications before they finally negotiate an agreement.
+The Calgary family lawyers go back and forth with letter writing, lengthy court disclosure, questioning and possibly court applications before they finally negotiate an agreement.
 This style of negotiation takes more time and money for spouses to reach a negotiated separation agreement.
-It also tends to create more animosity and conflict between the spouses; and this ongoing conflict can be damaging to their children.
+It also tends to create more animosity and conflict between the spouses; this ongoing conflict can be damaging to their children.
 This style of negotiation is often called Positional Bargaining.

 The preferred negotiation style that Beryl advocates is called “Principled Negotiation” or “Interest-Based Negotiation” and is a style of negotiation that was defined by the Harvard Negotiation Project, described in a book titled Getting to Yes, Negotiating Agreement Without Giving In (1981).
 With this style of negotiation, Beryl focuses on what clients have identified as most important.